mitranim/sublime-fmt/readme.md

 ## Usage

 The plugin has _no default formatters_.
+It invokes CLI programs installed globally on your system.
 You must specify them in the plugin settings.
 Example for Go:

 ```json
 {